I love duck in all its fatty, succulent, gamey glory.

 Magret de canard is the breast meat of Moulard ducks raised for foie gras; their breasts are thick and meaty, with a “beefy” taste and texture.
 Think of it as “duck steak”.

 A beautiful white coat of fat contributes to its savory flavor.
 It’s also incredibly fast and easy to cook.
-My favorite purveyor for locally produced (at an upstate New York farm) magret duck breast is D’Artagnan, an advocate of natural and sustainable farming practices, to which I have local access, but you can also order online.
+My favorite purveyor for magret duck breast is an advocate of natural and sustainable farming practices, to which I have local access, but you can also order duck breast online.

 Skillet-Seared Magret de Canard with Shallot Sauce